RasaHQ/rasa/docs/docs/reference/rasa/core/lock_store.md

 Fetch existing lock for `conversation_id`.

-If one doesn&#x27;t exist, create a new one.
+Alternatively, create a new one if it doesn&#x27;t exist.

 #### is\_someone\_waiting